douglasgreyling/light-service/README.md

 ## Contributing

 1. Fork it
+2. Try keep your commits semantic [like this](https://seesparkbox.com/foundry/semantic_commit_messages).
-2. Create your feature branch (git checkout -b my-new-feature)
+3. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Added some feature')
+4. Commit your changes (git commit -am 'Added some feature')
-4. Push to the branch (git push origin my-new-feature)
+5. Push to the branch (git push origin my-new-feature)
-5. Create new Pull Request
+6. Create new Pull Request

 ## License